Build a token factory on ZIGChain in 15 Minutes

 Step 1: Clone and Install

-First, clone the ZIGChain examples repository (or only the token factory example) and install the dependencies.
+To build a token factory locally, first clone the ZIGChain examples repository (or only the token factory example) and install the dependencies.

-1.1 Clone the Repository
+Clone the Repository

 Option A — Full clone (recommended for first-time setup):